Cheapest Way to Ship Subscription Boxes

 Frequently Asked Questions

-Weigh and measure your fully packed box, then use Ship to compare rates across carriers for your most common shipping zones.
+Weigh and measure your fully packed box, then use Ship to compare rates across carriers for your most common shipping zones and see the full price before you buy.
 Most subscription boxes weigh 1-3 lbs and cost $6-12 to ship via USPS Ground Advantage.
 Multiply your per-box cost by your subscriber count and add 10% for zone variations to get a reliable monthly shipping budget.
+With the 2026 increases now in effect, build your pricing on discounted commercial rates rather than retail so a hike does not quietly erase your margin.

 Design your standard packaging around your most fragile product variant.
 Use custom inserts, dividers, or molded pulp trays to hold items in fixed positions.
 This way, every box ships safely regardless of that month's contents.
 The upfront cost of custom inserts is quickly offset by reduced damage claims and happier subscribers.